dbuenzli/serialkit/README.md

-serialk — Satisfies serial impulsions
+serialk — Satisfies OCaml serialization impulsions
 -------------------------------------------------------------------------------
 %%VERSION%%

-serialk is TODO
+serialk provides easy to use OCaml APIs to query, edit and (de)serialize data formats.
+JSON text and s-expressions are supported for now.

-serialk is distributed under the ISC license.
+serialk is distributed under the ISC license and has no dependencies.

 Homepage: https://erratique.ch/software/serialk